Plan a Cruise My Trips Port Guides Featured Cruises

 Dunedin Chinese Garden

-Experience a tranquil oasis designed in the traditional Chinese scholar garden style, gifted by Dunedin's sister city, Shanghai.
-Wander through its intricate pathways, admire the pavilions, water features, and symbolic plantings.
+Experience a tranquil and authentic classical Chinese garden, a gift from Dunedin's sister city, Shanghai.
+Wander through its intricate pathways, admire traditional pavilions, and enjoy the serene atmosphere.

 St. Paul's Cathedral